Skip to content

 • vehicle write-off where insurance does not fully cover the payout,

-• policy changes (such as the EV FBT exemption ending).
+• policy changes (e.g. if the EV FBT exemption is discontinued).

 In these situations, the same lease that looked attractive on a fortnightly cashflow basis can turn into a large post-tax lump-sum obligation, often without the tax benefits that justified the arrangement in the first place.